hanneslehmann/as-db/src/site/configuration.md

 If the table is not configured with a SQL insert statement (`insertSQL` attribute in `table` element in configuration XML) it is generated from the table's columns.

 A prepared statement is then executed with that SQL, and each tuple in the space is inserted into the table.
-Use `-insert_batch-size` option to enable and set the size of the batch inserts.
+Use `-insert_batch_size` option to enable and set the size of the batch inserts.